 When you click on it, the Paint Bucket icon will replace the Gradient tool icon on the toolbar.
-Now when you hit the keyboard shortcut G, the Paint Bucket tool will become active instead of the Gradient.
+Now when you hit the Paint Bucket keyboard shortcut G, the Paint Bucket tool will become active instead of the Gradient.

 Fill a Selection

 Do you want to completely fill a layer (or a selection)?
-All you have to do is hit Alt + Backspace or Opt + Delete (Mac).
+All you have to do is hit Alt + Backspace or Option + Delete (Mac).
 This will color it in with your chosen foreground color.

 Paint Bucket Settings